 The FTC’s complaint contained counts against HTC for: (1) unfair security practices (for HTC’s failure to employ reasonable and appropriate security practices in the design and customization of its device software), (2) false or misleading representations in HTC’s user manual (because third-party applications could access sensitive information without notifying or obtaining consent from users before installation, contrary to the representations), and (3) deceptive practices with respect to the Tell HTC application user interface (because location data was sent to HTC along with users’ error reports, even when users did not check the “Add location data” button in the Tell HTC user interface).

 The FTC’s settlement agreement and consent order bars HTC from misrepresenting the extent to which it maintains and protects the security of the devices and the security, privacy, confidentiality and integrity of consumers’ sensitive information.
-The settlement also requires HTC to establish and implement a comprehensive information security program which will be assessed for compliance on a biannual basis for 20 years.
+The settlement also requires HTC to establish and implement a comprehensive information security program which will be assessed for compliance on a biennial basis for 20 years.
 In addition, HTC must develop, release and notify consumers about security patches to fix the security vulnerabilities on affected devices.

 Read our previous posts regarding mobile apps.